anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-b.md

 Problem statement: A single Kubernetes Cluster does not provide hard multitenancy* by design.
 Within a Cluster, Kubernetes Namespace is a mechanism to provide Soft isolation multitenancy**.
 A Kubernetes Namespace does provide isolation by means of role based access control (RBAC), Resource Isolation and Network Policy, however they are still within the same trust domain and a potential breach of Cluster Admin Role could lead to the Blast Radius across the entire Cluster and all its Kubernetes Namespaces.
 So there is a need to define various use cases or ways to build Multitenancy Deployment Models and define the Best Practices to secure each Model.
-Kubernetes Namespace is a logical representation of namespace(boundary for resources) within the Kubernetes Cluster.
+Kubernetes Namespace is a logical representation of namespace (boundary for resources) within the Kubernetes Cluster.
-This is different from the linux namespaces which is defined at the operating system kernel level (Refer: https://en.wikipedia.org/wiki/Linux_namespaces).
+This is different from the Linux namespaces which is defined at the operating system kernel level (Refer: https://en.wikipedia.org/wiki/Linux_namespaces).
 <p align="left"><img src="../figures/Model2-cluster-isolation.png" alt="scope" title="Scope" width="50%"/></p>
 <p align="left"><img src="../figures/Model1-ns.png" alt="scope" title="Scope" width="50%"/></p>
 Use cases: